New aircon never cooled: line never vacuumed before charging

 What we checked

 A brand-new unit that never reaches its set temperature has a short list of likely causes.
-The unit leaves the factory tested, so the compressor, coil, and control board are unlikely to be at fault.
-That points back to the installation, mainly the gas charge and the pipe connections.
-We measured the gas pressure on both the high and low sides first.
-The pressure reading shows straight away whether the charge matches the installed pipe length.
+The unit leaves the factory tested, so the compressor, coil, and board are unlikely to be at fault.
+That points back to how the line was prepared and charged.
+We measured the gas pressure first, then tested how the system responded to a proper charge before assuming a simple shortfall.

-A leak check on every pipe joint and service port found nothing.
-The charge had simply been set too low at installation.
+A leak check on every pipe joint and service port found nothing, so gas had not escaped after installation.

-Airflow, filter, and coil were all normal.
-No blockage or mechanical fault, only the shortfall of gas.
+Airflow, filter, and coil were all normal, which ruled out a blockage or mechanical fault.

 What we found